 Robinson is a seasoned public speaker and guest lecturer.
 He has previously taught Principles of Accounting at the college level as an adjunct professor, but currently confines his classroom activities to guest lecturing for a select group of professors.
 He also consults with other CPAs about target marketing and practice management issues.

 In January and June 2015, David Robinson was featured on CBS Sunday Morning’s segment about philately, the collection and study of postage stamps.
 Approximately 16.8 million people saw the segment on its original air date, which was the highest-rated CBS Sunday Morning episode in 10 years, according to the producer.
 Also featured on the segment was Bill Gross, the founder of Janus.

-As he begins the 2020's, and at 1330 West Main for a decade and a half, David has about 400 individual tax preparation clients and a group of small businesses that he serves through year-round consulting.
-He remains committed to the promise that every client will always deal with the senior partner and never be passed off to someone in the back room that the client doesn't know or has never met.
+Above all else, he remains committed to the promise that every client will always deal with the senior partner and never be passed off to someone in the back room that the client doesn't know or has never met.
 Personal attention, passion and enthusiasm — all the same values with which he started his career in 1984 — are the same hallmarks that every client enjoys today.

 Volunteer board memberships, appointments and voluntary and elected positions — past and present — are extensive: